Values and Virtues

 Every Tuesday, teachers plan an SMSVC lesson.
 The lessons are based on several key aspects of SMSVC.
 The children will learn about the Catholic virtues for that half term, British Values, Multiculturalism and a lesson on a half termly theme.
 All the work is then put into each class's SMSVC book.
 We are very proud of our SMSVC books as they are a true testament of the importance the Catholic faith is to our staff and our children.

-This half term (Autumn 1 2018) we are focusing on Loving and Compassionate.
-All classes will discuss the meaning of these words; during whole school assemblies and Masses we will consider what it means to be attentive and discerning people.
-This half term we will take time to reflect, quietly and peacefully, together so that we can listen carefully and try to hear the inner callings of our hearts.
+We were focusing on Loving and Compassionate.
+All classes discussed the meaning of these words; during whole school assemblies and Masses we considered what it meant to be attentive and discerning people.
+We took time to reflect, quietly and peacefully, together so that we can listen carefully and try to hear the inner callings of our hearts.
+Look at some of the amazing we did this half term!

 The Government set out its definition of British Values in the 2011 Prevent Strategy.